 Government request to change or not follow the privacy principles

 The Act lets Queensland government agencies (including statutory authorities and local government), and contractors working for us, apply to the Information Commissioner for approval to not follow or to change the privacy principles for a particular project (if we think it is essential).
 The Information Commissioner will only approve a request to ignore or change the principles if doing so will bring greater benefit to the Queensland public.

 We list all approved requests on the Office of the Information Commissioner Queensland website for the entire time that we do not follow the privacy principles or use the changed privacy principles.

 If we need to give your personal information to a Queensland minister (to inform them of his or her portfolio responsibilities), we can do so and it is not a breach of the privacy principles.

-Law enforcement areas of government (e.g. the Queensland Police Service or the Crime and Misconduct Commission) that find, prevent, detect, investigate and take offenders to court, are allowed to not follow some of the privacy principles in certain circumstances, as long as they are satisfied on reasonable grounds that it is necessary.
+Law enforcement areas of government (e.g. the Queensland Police Service or the Crime and Corruption Commission) that find, prevent, detect, investigate and take offenders to court, are allowed to not follow some of the privacy principles in certain circumstances, as long as they are satisfied on reasonable grounds that it is necessary.